Stoic Resilience: Practical Habits To Build Mental Strength And Clarity

 2. The Evening Audit

-This reduces dependency on external comfort and reinforces the idea that your well-being comes from within, not from circumstances.
+This reinforces the Stoic idea that stability comes from within, not from external conditions.

 "Do not seek for things to happen the way you want them to; rather, wish that what happens happen the way it happens." — Epictetus